desmigor/MilkCompiler/README.md

 - Talgat Bektleuov
 - Olexey Smolyakov

+### Tools
+1. jFlex for Lexical analyzer

+2. Bison and Java to parse and create AST

 ## How to run the code

 You need to have the latest JAVA JDK 17 and Bison installed to be able to run everything smoothly